Saving on tax

 5. Marriage allowance

-From 6 April 2016, married couples and civil partners can transfer £1,100 of personal allowance from the lower earning partner to the higher earner, saving them up to £220 tax.
-Only available if the higher earner is a 20% taxpayer- no transfer possible is they are a 40% taxpayer.
+From 6 April 2016, married couples and civil partners can transfer £1,100 of personal allowance from the lower-earning partner to the higher earner, saving them up to £220 in tax.
+This is only available if the higher earner is a 20% taxpayer – no transfer is possible if they are a 40% taxpayer.

 How to pay less tax if you're self-employed